 HPV – human papillomavirus – is a very common sexually-transmitted infection.
-HPV infection also causes most cases (75%) of cervical cancer in women, as well as other cancers in women and men.
+HPV infection causes almost all cases of cervical cancer in women, as well as other cancers in women and men.
 You can get excellent protection against cervical cancer by being vaccinated against HPV.
 Vaccination is most effective in the early teens, before becoming sexually active.

 You can lower your risk of developing cervical cancer by following good health guidelines:

 - Delay the start of sexual activity until you are older.